AI Email Management for Virtual Assistants: Best Tools and Workflows (2026)

 Inbox Organization & Filtering

 SaneBox is the most effective AI inbox management tool for VAs.
-It sits on top of any email provider (Gmail, Outlook, Apple Mail, or any IMAP account) and automatically separates what requires attention from everything else.
+It sits on top of any email provider (Gmail, Outlook, Apple Mail, or any IMAP account) and automatically separates what requires attention from everything else, before you open the inbox.

 Key features for VA work: